mstksg/inCode/copy/entries/regexp.md

 and primitives, and no alternations.
 It's like regular expressions with no `|`, or basically only straight up matches.
 If we use the free *Monad*, we get a context-sensitive language with no backtracking.
 If we use the free *MonadPlus*, we get a context-sensitive language with backtracking.
+And if we use the (redundant) free *Functor*...we get a language that can parse a string of one and only one character.
 It's nice that we get this sort of "a la carte" scaling system by our choice of free structure.

 [bsalc]: https://www.microsoft.com/en-us/research/publication/build-systems-la-carte/